-Thursday 4th July 2024
+Thursday 3rd July 2025

 The purpose of the evening is to give you and your child an opportunity to meet with key members of staff, ask any questions that you may have, and discuss the school's key expectations.
-You will also be able to try on uniform from The Uniform Shop to check sizes whilst having the opportunity to purchase pre-loved uniform and essential equipment such as maths sets, and meet our practitioner from East Riding and Hull MIND.
+You will also be able to try on uniform from The Uniform Shop to check sizes whilst having the opportunity to purchase pre-loved uniform and essential equipment such as maths sets.
+You will also be able to meet our practitioner from East Riding and Hull MIND.